Key Points:

 It’s gorgeous.

-This visit to The Barbershop was my first, and I was impressed with the room’s size and decorative elements that gave the lounge personality.
+This was my first visit to The Barbershop, and I was impressed by the room’s size and the decorative elements that gave the lounge personality.
 The speakeasy had a vintage 1920s vibe and reeked of elegance.

 While seating is often readily available during the day, I suggest making a reservation for any evening visits you have planned.